dyorg/Lean/README.md

 ### Hello world! and first controller

-regardless of whether their application is rest or not, I think is a good ideia keep your access logic always into controllers, into Routes.php you keep only routes ;)
+Regardless of whether their application is rest or not, I think is a good ideia keep your access logic always into controllers, into Routes.php you keep only routes ;)

 ```php